samshete05/Netflix-application-/README.md

 - User registration
 - User login
 - JWT-based authentication
-- Protected routes
 - Basic user interface for registration and login

-## Installation

-### Prerequisites

-Make sure you have the following installed on your machine:

-- Node.js
-- MongoDB
-- npm or yarn

 ### Backend Setup